Our verdict

 Engineered with beginners in mind, the Tarantula—with its set of remarkable qualities—makes problems a notch easier.
 Besides those green around the ears, the climbing shoe in question is also for:

-- Indoor and outdoor scalers looking for a pair that lasts without asking for an arm and a leg.
-(Click here for our budget-friendly bunch.)
+• Indoor and outdoor scalers looking for a pair that lasts without asking for an arm and a leg.
+(Click here Top 5% most popular climbing shoes.)

 Who should NOT buy it